EmanuelAlmirante/Introduction-to-Algorithms-and-Data-Structures-Project/README.md

 - Execute -> $ ./proj1 <in.txt> out.txt

+**Note:** Part 1 is not working correctly and will not pass the tests.
+I will try to fix this in the future.

 ## Part 2

 **Note:** at the time there were only nine countries that had the contest.
 Also, the abbreviations of the countries derived from their names in portuguese.